 Long-term stream-gauge monitoring helps us understand patterns in watershed health.
 This is critical not only to effectively manage populations such as coho salmon, but also to better understand watershed level ecosystem processes, particularly in the face of climate change.

 For 15 years the Coos Watershed Association has operated streamflow gauging stations to monitor water level and volumetric discharge (flow) on local streams.
 This real-time information, updated every 15 minutes, helps us understand a broad range of watershed conditions that impact the ability of aquatic habitats to respond to perturbations, whether natural, human-related, or the result of restoration actions.
 Specifically, our stream gauges track hydrological, meteorological, and water quality conditions, which need to be at certain levels to support healthy aquatic life.
-This info also comes in handy for checking conditions for recreation; thus, our stream gauge levels are checked by a wide audience of end users.
+This info also comes in handy for monitoring conditions for recreation; thus, our stream gauge levels are checked by a wide audience of end users.

 What started as three gauging stations on the East Fork Millicoma River has since grown into a robust network of nine stations on the South Fork Coos, West and East Fork Millicoma, Tioga, Winchester, Tenmile, Eel, Whiskey Run and Marlow.
 Data from five of these gauges are uploaded every 15 minutes on our website.
 There are nine other stream gauges outside of CoosWA’s network operating south of the Umpqua River (18 stations total).

 We work to understand habitat conditions now so that we can implement targeted, high-impact restoration in the future.